top of page

 Relationship issues

-I like to bring in intersectionality to our work, which means examining the many systems or cultures that impact your life.
-I value honesty and I encourage clients to let me know if I have got something wrong.
-I like to focus on helping clients work towards having healthier and happier relationships both with themselves and others.
+I value honesty, and I encourage clients to let me know when I don't get it right.Fundamentally, our work is relational, and so I like to focus on helping clients work towards having healthier and happier relationships both with themselves and others.

 Session Information

-Please drop me an email hannahctherapy@gmail.com to book an Introductory session.
+Discount rates available.
+Please email hannahctherapy@gmail.com to book an Introductory session.

 image.png